cplusplus/SG20/sources/modules/object-model/constructors.md

 A student:

-1. should know the notion of classes and structs
+1. should know the notion of classes and structs %todo link to classes

 #### Student outcomes